NCERT Solutions for Class 12 Physics Chapter 1 Electric Charges and Fields

 Flux, φ = 3 × 10 3 × 0.01 × cos 60°

 Flux, φ = 15 N m 2 /C

-What is the net flux of the uniform electric field of Question 1.15 through a cube of side 20 cm oriented so that its faces are parallel to the coordinate planes ?
+What is the net flux of the uniform electric field of Exercise 1.15 through a cube of side 20 cm oriented so that its faces are parallel to the coordinate planes?

 All the faces of a cube are parallel to the coordinate axes.
 Therefore, the number of field lines entering the cube is equal to the number of field lines piercing out of the cube.
 As a result, net flux through the cube is zero.